 What is Planned Giving?

-Planned giving (also referred to as gift planning or legacy giving) enables philanthropic individuals to make larger gifts to charitable organizations than they could make from ordinary income (such as salaries, wages, bonuses, rents, tips, royalties, interest income from bonds, commissions, dividends).
+Planned giving — also known as gift planning or legacy giving — enables philanthropic individuals to make larger charitable contributions than they could typically afford through ordinary income sources, such as salaries, wages, commissions, bonuses, rents, royalties, or dividends.

-Thus, by definition, a planned gift is any major gift, made in lifetime or at death as part of a donor’s overall financial and/or estate planning.
-These include gifts of equity, life insurance, real estate, personal property, or cash.
+By definition, a planned gift is any major gift, made during a donor’s lifetime or through their estate, that is part of their overall financial planning.
+These gifts often involve contributions of:

 Types of Planned Gifts